RUBclim/vpf-730/docs/source/configuration.md

 ## configuration file

 The configuration file is very simple and uses the `.ini` format.
 The configuration file cannot be used together with environment variables or CLI flags.
-The `VPF730_SENTRY_DSN` environment variable is an exception.
+The `VPF730_SENTRY_DSN` and `VPF730_SENTRY_SAMPLE_RATE` environment variables are an exception.

 ```{warning}
 When using the configuration file with the `-c`, `--config` option, all other flags are ignored